imgproxy/imgproxy/docs/image_formats_support.md

 ## HEIC support

 imgproxy supports HEIC only when using libvips 8.8.0+.
 Official imgproxy Docker image supports HEIC out of the box.

+## AVIF support

+imgproxy supports AVIF only when using libvips 8.9.0+ with compiled support for libheif + its supported encoder (rav1e, aom).
+Official imgproxy Docker image supports AVIF out of the box.

 ## BMP support